Ahmed7elmy99/Monitoring_App/README.md

 Here are some screenshots of the Monitoring app:

-## Screenshots

-Here are some screenshots of the Monitoring app:

 ### Admin Panel:
 | Home Page | Schools page | School Details | School Details |
 | ----------- | ----------- | ----------- | ----------- |